aollin/racechrono-ble-diy-device/README.md

 To build a DIY devices like this will always need some knowledge about programming and electronics.
 Also some soldering skills are required.
 Also going through some Arduino tutorials will help a lot.
 Here's how to setup the Arduino IDE to be used with the Adafruit board: https://github.com/MagnusThome/RejsaRubberTrac/blob/master/installArduino.md

 In addition to the skills required to build the device, you'll need some skills and knowledge to either reverse engineer the CAN-Bus packets on your vehicle, or find them already reverse engineered from somewhere.
+The packets are different on every manufacturer, and can differ from model to model due to changes in subcontractors and upgrades in the used components.

 # Performance